Make a donation

 Call for Posters

 Are you involved in an interesting project or in an area of work that you would like to discuss with or show to other conference attendees?
 Why not present your work in the poster exhibition.
-See this flyer for details on the call for posters, exhibition stands or publication displays.
+Details here.

-The closing date for submission of applications for poster proposals or exhibitions is Monday 29 September 2025.
+The closing date for submission of applications for poster proposals or exhibition stands is Monday 29 September 2025.

 Book Now